Thank you for visiting my website!

 I am currently a PhD student in the School of Critical Studies at the University of Glasgow.
 My PhD research focuses on the reception of J.R.R.
 Tolkien’s The Lord of the Rings by young readers.
 The Principal Supervisor of my research is Dr. Dimitra Fimi.

 I received my Master of Arts (M.A.) from ETSU in 2017, also receiving ETSU’s John D. Allen Award for Outstanding Graduate Student in English at that time.
-During my time in the M.A. program, I served as a Graduate Assistant and taught several sections of composition.
+During my time in the M.A. program, I served as a Graduate Assistant and taught several sections of composition and literature.

 As an M.A. student, I completed a thesis entitled “Celtic Water Hags, Violent Children, and Wild Men: Reexamining the Syncretic Nature of Beowulf” under the direction of Thomas H. Crofts.
 In addition to completing the M.A. requirements with distinction, I also presented research at eight conferences, and organized several campus activities.